-Less than an a mile to the east is Royden Park and Thurstaston Common.
+Less than an a mile to the east is Royden Park and Thurstaston Common and Coast.
 It's a great place to extend your walk with woodlands, meadows, heathland and two meres where you will find an abundance of birdlife.

 The Wirral Circular Trail, passes the park.
 You could pick this up and head north to visit the wonderful model village of Port Sunlight with its Grade I listed buildings and lovely riverside park.
 View Full Details>>

 |1 miles (1.6 km)

 |This town on the Wirral is a great place for walkers with fine coastal trails and a lovely local nature reserve.
 View Full Details>>

 |Visit this beautiful island and nature reserve off the coast of West Kirby and enjoy some fabulous coastal scenery.
 View Full Details>>

 |3 miles (5.1 km)